+Learning Duration of

-Learning Learning Approach (Hours/ Week) Marks Distribution Lecture Practical/ Internship Tutorial CE ESE Total Duration of ESE (Hours) 3 0 0 25 50 75 1.5
+Lecture Practical/ Internship Tutorial CE ESE Total ESE (Hours)

+3 0 0 25 50 75 1.5

 This course is provided as value addition course of microbiology aimed to provide knowledge in waste management and the role of microbes in managing waste.
 By completing this course, the student will gain knowledge in waste management.
 This syllabus explains different types of waste and their management strategies by using the power of microbes